James McDonald (baseball): 2012

 To begin the 2012 campaign, McDonald delivered several quality starts before earning his first victory of the season on April 30 against Atlanta, a 7 2/3-inning, 10 strikeout performance.
 On May 17, McDonald set a new career-high for strikeouts with 11 against the Washington Nationals, while also taking a no-hit bid into the sixth inning.
 During the month of May, he posted a record of 3–1 with a sparkling 1.54 ERA.
 On June 21, McDonald pitched his first career complete game, against the Minnesota Twins, throwing 120 pitches and allowing one earned run.
 McDonald had a 2.37 ERA before the all-star break but a 7.52 ERA after the all-star break.

 2013

 McDonald was designated for assignment by the Pirates on September 7.
 He became a free agent on September 13.

 Chicago Cubs

-He signed a minor league contract with the Chicago Cubs on January 31, 2014.
-He did not pitch in a game for the team due to injury and became a free agent after the season.
+On February 13, 2014, McDonald signed a minor league contract with the Chicago Cubs.
+He did not pitch in a game for the team due to injury and became a free agent after the season on October 29.

+Coaching career

 In 2017, McDonald became a coach for the Southwest Nationals Baseball Organization, founded by former MLB pitcher Scott Elbert.